rug-cit-hpc/league-of-robots/roles/gpu/README.md

 The driver can be installed via yum repository, but the version limiting and driver version control is quite hard to implement.
 Therefore the driver is installed by downloading and running the cuda .run file.

-Driver is installed and compiled as Dynamic Kernel Module Support and will rebuild with every new kernel instalation.
+The driver features Dynamic Kernel Module Support (DKMS) and will be recompiled automatically when a new kernel is installed.

 ## Role outline

-- it expects the gpu_count to be defined per invididual machine
+- it expects `gpu_count` variable to be defined per invididual machine, and then
-- attempts to gather the GPU device status by running `nvidia-smi` command
+  - it attempts to gather the GPU device status by running `nvidia-smi` command
+  - it detects the NVidia driver version
-- install the GPU driver if
+  - executes the GPU driver installation tasks
-   - `nvidia-smi` command is not available (cuda driver was not installed)
-   - `nvidia-smi` reports different number of GPU devices than expected from `gpu_count`
+    - checks if machine needs to be rebooted and reboots it, if needed
     - yum install on machine packages that is needed for driver install and compile
+    - yum also installs a (after a reboot - is correctly matching) version of kernel
     - downloads the cuda .run driver file from nvidia website (version defined in defualts)
     - installs and compile the Dynamic Kernel Module Support driver
+  - services tasks are deployed on all machines with `gpu_count` defined
+    - creates a local nvidia (defaults GID 601) group
+    - creates a local nvidia (defaults UID 601) user
     - blacklists nouveau
-- creates a local nvidia (defaults UID 601) user
+    - installs `nvidia-persistenced.service` file, that will be executed as nvidia user
     - reboots the machine
     - checks if number of GPU devices reported from `nvidia-smi` is same as in `gpu_count`

 ## Solved issues - described